 Bringing plants indoors for fall - Pro tips for a successful winter

 If you have an outdoor space, patio or deck, bringing potted plants outdoors for the summer can be a great hack to fast forward their growth trajectory.
-In non-tropical regions where winter temperatures go below freezing, bringing plants indoors in the cold weather is important so that they survive the harsh winters.
+In non-tropical regions where winter temperatures go below freezing, bringing plants inside for winter is important so that they survive the harsh weather.
 This does not apply to outdoor plants that are hardy for your gardening zone.
 Many houseplants are tropical plants and they cannot handle winter temperatures in non-tropical regions.

 Potted houseplants hanging on brick wall in a square picture frame